Ireland's Call chords

 • The key change only comes into play if you are playing with the video... otherwise just play the last chorus the same as the others.

-• If you do play the key change you will need to play some barre chords which are all fairy easy.
-The E♭, B♭, and A♭are probably best played in the 2nd position around frets 4-8 where movement from 1 barre chord to the next is within close reach.
+• If you do play the key change you may need to play some barre chords which are all fairy easy.
+The E♭, B♭, and A♭ are probably best played in the 2nd position around frets 4-8 where movement from 1 barre chord to the next is within close reach.
 You will find 2 options for Cm - the first is a little closer to Eb & Bb, but you may prefer the alternative option.

-• Tempo: 92 bpm (♩.) means the metronome sounds on every dotted quarter-note which is equal to 3 eighth-notes i.e., beats 1, 4, 7, 10 of the 12 eighth-notes, otherwise the metronome would be flying out the door!
+• Tempo: 92 bpm (♩.) means the metronome or click track sounds on every dotted quarter-note which is equal to 3 eighth-notes i.e., beats 1, 4, 7, 10 of the 12 eighth-notes, otherwise the metronome would be flying out the door! 😕

 Back to Irish Folk Songs Back To Top